dirtdigger/fleur_de_cali/worksheet/docs/index.md

 # Calistar Calibration Worksheet

 !!!
 Note
     This worksheet is currently a work in progress!
-It should have preliminary functionality, but that functionality may have bugs or errors.
+It should have full functionality, but that functionality may have bugs or errors.
 Please report any bugs you find on the issue tracker.

 ## Before you start